onetruenote-ALJ/One-True-Note-Inc/README.md

 This is the company's respository.

 The members are:
-- Adia Sakura-Lemessy
+- Adia Sakura-Lemessy (username: asakural)
 - Logan Chambers
-- Jonathan "Jack" Balote
+- Jonathan "Jack" Balote (username: jbalote)

 ## Adding Minutes of Meeting: